KODE-TV

 KODE-TV (channel 12) is a television station licensed to Joplin, Missouri, United States, serving as the ABC affiliate for the Joplin, Missouri–Pittsburg, Kansas television market.
 It is owned by Mission Broadcasting, which maintains joint sales and shared services agreements (JSA/SSA) with Nexstar Media Group, owner of NBC affiliate KSNF (channel 16, also licensed to Joplin), for the provision of certain services.
-Both stations share studios on South Cleveland Avenue in Joplin, where KODE-TV's transmitter is also located.
+The two stations share studios on South Cleveland Avenue in Joplin, where KODE-TV's transmitter is also located.

 History

-The station began broadcasting on September 26, 1954 as KSWM-TV (for Southwestern Missouri) and was a primary CBS affiliate, but shared ABC with then-NBC affiliate KOAM-TV.
-It was locally founded by Austin Harrison who also owned radio station KODE AM 1230 (now KZYM).
+The station began broadcasting on September 26, 1954, as KSWM-TV (for Southwestern Missouri) and was a primary CBS affiliate, but shared ABC with then-NBC affiliate KOAM-TV.
+It was locally founded by Austin Harrison who also owned radio station KSWM (1230 AM; now KZYM).
 It originally operated from studios and transmitter located on West 13th Street in Joplin.
-Harrison sold the station to Friendly Broadcasting, owners of WSTV (now WTOV-TV) in Steubenville, Ohio in 1956.
-In 1957, the call letters were changed to the current KODE-TV.
-Friendly then sold both KODE and WRGP (now WRCB) in Chattanooga, Tennessee to Massachusetts-based United Printers & Publishers in 1961.
+Harrison sold his stations to Friendly Broadcasting, owners of WSTV (now WTOV-TV) in Steubenville, Ohio, in 1956.
+In 1957, the call letters were changed to KODE-AM-TV.
+Friendly then sold both KODE and WRGP (now WRCB) in Chattanooga, Tennessee, to Massachusetts-based United Printers & Publishers in 1961.
 Gilmore Broadcasting of Kalamazoo, Michigan, bought the KODE stations in 1962.

 KODE became a sole ABC affiliate on January 1, 1968, and three days later KUHI-TV (now NBC-affiliated KSNF) started and took over the CBS affiliation.